 ~ Click here for Fiona’s article ~

-Residents of the USA can find out about planned giving opportunities through the Oxford Planned Giving website.
-For more information about legacies or any other matters concerning development at Regent’s, please contact the Director of Development:
+For more information about legacies or any other matters concerning development at Regent’s, please contact the Development Office: